Skip to main content

 Privacy Expectations vs Digital Exposure

-European culture places a high value on privacy - particularly in Switzerland, Germany, and Austria.
-Yet European UHNW individuals and family office principals often find that their digital footprints are more extensive than they realise, with personal and financial information accessible via data aggregators and public records.
+Privacy is of the utmost importance in European culture, particularly in Switzerland, Germany and Austria.
+Yet European UHNW individuals and family office principals inevitably discover that their digital footprints are more extensive than they perceive, with financial and personal data accessible through public record sources and data aggregators.

 NGO and Activist Targeting

-European civil society organisations are highly active in researching and publishing on private wealth, tax structures, philanthropy, and corporate governance.
-Reports by credible NGOs carry significant media authority and are indexed prominently by search engines.
-These organisations often use data-driven storytelling that resonates with both journalists and the public.
-Managing these associations requires a careful strategy
+Civil society organisations across Europe are highly active in researching and publishing material on private wealth, tax structures, philanthropy and corporate governance.
+Reports from established NGOs carry substantial media authority and are prominently indexed by search engines.
+Any associations that arise from this space therefore need to be managed with considered strategy.

 Succession and Transition Exposure